synthpop-galaxy/synthpop/docs/source/index.rst

 Acknowledge Synthpop
 --------------------
-If you think SynthPop was useful for you work, please cite `Klüter & Huston et al., 2025 <https://ui.adsabs.harvard.edu/abs/2024arXiv241118821K/abstract>`_.
+If you think SynthPop was useful for you work, please cite `Klüter & Huston et al. (2025) <https://ui.adsabs.harvard.edu/abs/2024arXiv241118821K/abstract>`_.
 Please also include citations for key components of the generation process.
 These includes, but is not limited, to the used model, isochrone system and extinction map.